 Corporate Income Tax Returns, commonly known as Form C-S or Form C, by November 30 of each year, except for dormant companies for which IRAS has waived the requirement to file.

-Considering the consequences of non-compliance, which are the revoking of visas and impact on business reputation, it is not worth it to skip out on this.
+Considering the consequences of non-compliance for business reporting, which are the revoking of visas and impact on business reputation, it is not worth it to skip out on this.
 Doing it alone, the process might be tough.
 Engage a service provider for all the corporate secretarial work because they usually simplify the deadlines for you.
 Make one payment, once a year, and they handle all the paperwork and get all the filings done on time.